Talking Points

 Armley Mills Industrial Museum

-Housed in what was once one of the largest woolen mills in the world, Armely Mills Industrial Museum offers a fascinating insight into Leeds’ industrial past.
-Situated alongside the Leeds and Liverpool Canal on Canal Road in Armely, it’s easy to get to both by car and bus from the city centre.
+Housed in what was once one of the largest woolen mills in the world, Armley Mills Industrial Museum offers a fascinating insight into Leeds’ industrial past.
+Situated on the Leeds and Liverpool Canal on Canal Road in Armley, it’s easy to get to both by car and bus from the city centre.

 Inside, you’ll discover exhibits on textiles, engineering, printing, and the city’s manufacturing heritage.
-There’s also working machinery demonstrations and themed events throughout the year, so you can see the equipment in motion much like it was when the museum was a working mill.
-Make sure to stop by the museum’s 1920s-style Palace Picture House — with just 26 seats, this is the smallest cinema in the North of England.
+You can also see working machinery demonstrations and themed events throughout the year, so you can see the equipment in motion, much like it was when the museum was a working mill.
+Make sure to stop by the stunning 1920s-style Palace Picture House.
+With just 26 seats, this is the smallest cinema in the North of England.

 Lotherton Hall